Contents

 So, how can you improve MTTF to get more out of your assets before they fail?
 Here are a few tips to get started:

-- Use assets only for intended functions: Purchasing quality materials isn’t enough.
+• Use assets only for intended functions: Purchasing quality materials isn't enough.
 You also should use the assets and parts only for the functions they are designed to perform.
 Additionally, ensure that the conditions such as voltage, pressure, heat, and humidity are right.
-Always have the assets installed by qualified professionals.
+Always ensure qualified professionals install the assets.

-- Utilize meters to collect real-time data: By integrating Internet of Things (IoT) sensors into your operations, you can capture real-time data, including temperature, vibrations, and production rates.
-With reliable data that’s constantly updated, tracking failure metrics is simple and can lead to early discovery before problems escalate and cause unplanned downtime.
+• Use meters to collect real-time data: By adding Internet of Things (IoT) sensors to your operations, you can capture real-time data, including temperature, vibrations, and production rates.
+With reliable data that's constantly updated, tracking failure metrics is simple and can lead to early discovery before problems escalate and cause unplanned downtime.

-- Implement a CMMS: A computerized maintenance management system (CMMS) is not just used for scheduling maintenance tasks.
+• Set up a CMMS: A CMMS (Computerized Maintenance Management System) is not just used for scheduling maintenance tasks.
 Robust reporting allows for quick access to the metrics needed to calculate MTTF.
 Accurate data can help you identify problem assets that may fail more frequently so you can set up corrective actions before that happens.

 To a certain extent, proper inventory control also can help improve MTTF.
 When you overstock your inventory and materials stay for too long in the warehouse, they will likely get damaged, rusty, or expire.
 Faulty equipment and parts will only serve you for a short period of time before breaking down.